Guest Blog by Brea-Nicole Fried, ASA

-For example, the ACTEX study manual is one of the best resources for anyone that likes to be able to read about a concept or topic and then be able to see it visually with a diagram or image.
+For example, the ACTEX study manuals are some of the best resources for anyone that likes to be able to read about a concept or topic and then be able to see it visually with a diagram or image.

-The study manual is also great for anyone whose budget for study materials may not be able to cover the cost of more expensive options.
+The study manuals are also great for anyone whose budget for study materials may not be able to cover the cost of more expensive options.

 This is where your study schedule fits in.
 I advise having 2 different types of schedules.

 A “study roadmap” is a high-level, week-by-week overview of what you’ll be accomplishing during each week of your study period.
 Actually, I have a free 12-week sample roadmap on my website.

 A “daily goals calendar” is exactly as it sounds.
 It’s a calendar of specific goals that you aim to achieve each day of your study period.
 These goals should align with the high-level tasks that you’ve set in your study roadmap.

 This is an element that almost all self-made study strategies lack for two reasons.

 First is that many students don’t realize the importance of it.
 It’s extremely easy to procrastinate and fall behind on studying when you’ve got months to study and no one but yourself to keep you accountable.
 It often results in an undesirable “crunch time” as exam day gets closer.

 Second is that in the past it has been difficult to find someone to act as an accountability partner.
 Now, with study strategy consulting, it’s a much easier because you have someone working together with you at each step of the way.